afiram/-runpy_relative/README.md

 technical note
 --------------------------------------
-python3 -m runpy to file is not work.
+standard module runpy is not work with filename args.

 ```
 $ python3 -m runpy path.to.script